breez/breez-sdk-docs/src/guide/fiat_currencies.md

     #Handle error
 ```

-To get the current btc rate for the currencies.
+To get the current BTC rate for the currencies.

 ```python
 try: